 Anzel earned her master’s degree in Public Affairs Reporting from the University of Illinois Springfield and is a graduate of Stony Brook University’s School of Journalism on Long Island, New York, where she focused on multimedia techniques.

-Peter Hancock will join the Capitol News Illinois reporting team on Jan.
-21. Hancock has covered Kansas state government for much of the past two decades.
-For the past 4 years, Hancock has been the statehouse reporter for the Lawrence Journal-World.
+Before that, Hancock covered Kansas state government for much of the past two decades.
+For the previous 4 years, Hancock had been the statehouse reporter for the Lawrence Journal-World.
 He provided year-round daily coverage of the Kansas Statehouse, state government, appellate courts, elections and Kansas’ congressional delegation.
 He previously worked for 8 years as a statehouse reporter for Kansas Public Radio, and with the Kansas Health Policy Authority and the Kansas Education Policy Report.

 “As a longtime veteran of statehouse reporting in Kansas, I know how challenging it is for individual newspapers to make that kind of commitment,” Hancock said.
 “Capitol News Illinois offers a unique opportunity for newspapers throughout the state to pool their resources and enable a small team of reporters to deliver critical news and information about state government to communities throughout the state.

 “ I covered state politics and government in Kansas for the better part of the past 20 years, working in both print and broadcast journalism.
 I graduated from the University of Kansas with bachelor’s degrees in political science and secondary education.
 Although I was born and raised in the Kansas City area, I have deep family roots in central and southern Illinois, and so coming to Springfield is a bit like coming back home.”

 Jerry Nowicki is bureau chief of Capitol News Illinois and has been with the organization since its inception in 2019.